-How can we help to make younger people become more confident about their journey to retirement and equip them with the information they need to enjoy better outcomes?
-And how can younger DC systems learn from the experiences of mature DC systems help guide people along the way?
+How can we help make younger people become more confident about their journey to retirement and equip them with the information they need to enjoy better outcomes?
+And how can younger DC systems learn from the experiences of mature DC systems?

 The advice from retirees in our survey is clear:

 Start saving earlier, engage with your pension planning earlier, and save more.

 "Don't depend on the government or your employer to save money for you.
 You have to do it yourself!
 Start early and set up a financial savings plan that saves at least 10% of your income each year for retirement and don't borrow money from it!"